daun-io/pill/README.md

 # Pill 💊

-Pill is a script to kill the specific port.
+Pill is a deadly script to kill the specific port.

----

 ![pill](pill-brand.png)